-Due to COVID-19 lockdowns over the past two years, new ways of engaging with community groups and organisations were needed to ensure continued collaboration on local social issues.
-As such, a series of quality, inclusive and accessible virtual conferencing experiences for community stakeholders was delivered in the form of the Inclusive Conversations Series.
+During the past two years CN has developed a series of quality, inclusive and accessible virtual conferencing experiences for community stakeholders in the form of the Inclusive Conversations Series.

-The first Inclusive Conversations session was delivered in July 2021.
+The first Inclusive Conversations Series was delivered in July 2021.
 Titled 'Unpacking Vulnerability', the session attracted approximately 70 participants and over 40 community sector organisations.
 The second conference, 'Housing and Homelessness in Newcastle', was delivered in November 2021 and attracted over 100 participants and 70 organisations.
 Throughout both days, staff gathered valuable, evidence-based stakeholder feedback to assist in forming the response of CN and its partners to the homelessness and affordable housing crisis.